 If you would like to read more about the importance of peatland to the climate and biodiversity, here are some related articles:

 If you have found this article useful, you can follow the blog here:

-NB: I have taken information from nursery websites and from email contact with the nurseries themselves.
-Whilst the nurseries on the first list are, as far as I’m aware, using peat-free compost themselves onsite and sourcing peat free plants, there may well still be some nurseries on this list that are not yet able to source all the plant material for propagation and growing on completely peat-free.
-For more information on this, please contact the nurseries themselves.
+NB: I have taken information from nursery websites and, where this is not clear, I’ve contacted the nurseries for further information.
+While the majority of nurseries on the list are, as far as I’m aware, using 100% peat-free compost on-site and sourcing peat-free plants as far as possible, some are not yet able to source all plants for sale and plant material for propagation and growing on completely peat-free.

-Many thanks to David Morris for the beautiful image of pristine peatland in Birsay Moors, Evie, Orkney.
-This is where peat belongs!
+Many thanks to David Morris for the beautiful image of pristine raised bog in the Nigula Nature Reserve in Estonia.